-The process of conserving a portion of this extraordinary landscape began in 2011 when the Conservancy and partners raised part of a non-federal match that, together with support from the Kentucky Heritage Land Conservation Fund, enabled the state’s Department of Fish and Wildlife Resources (KDFWR) and Division of Forestry (KDF) to acquire the 2,571-acre Sturgis Tract, a former sustainable working forest and one of only five Forest Stewardship Council-certified forestlands in western Kentucky.
+The process of conserving a portion of this extraordinary landscape began in 2011 when the Conservancy and partners raised part of a non-federal match that, together with support from the Kentucky Heritage Land Conservation Fund, enabled the state’s Department of Fish and Wildlife Resources (KDFWR) and Division of Forestry (KDF) to acquire the 2,571-acre Sturgis Tract, a former Forest Stewardship Council-certified working forest in western Kentucky.
 Two years later, the Conservancy purchased an adjacent 4,241-acre property with assistance from the United States Fish & Wildlife Service’s Indiana Bat Fund administered by the Kentucky Natural Lands Trust.
 The second phase of this ground-breaking effort represented the largest conservation project ever undertaken by the Conservancy’s Kentucky Chapter and the largest land acquisition in KDFWR and KDF history.

 Protected together, these properties play a significant role in improving water quality in a critical portion of the Mississippi River Basin.
-They also contain valuable wildlife habitat, and unique cultural and geological treasures.
-The properties also provide ecological connectivity among the big rivers of western Kentucky and other protected areas such as the Shawnee National Forest, Cypress Creek National Wildlife Refuge, Land Between−the−Lakes National Forest, Clark’s River National Wildlife Refuge, state−owned lands, and other non−governmental priority conservation areas.
+They also contain valuable wildlife habitat, and unique cultural and geological treasures, that are now connected with other protected areas such as the Shawnee National Forest, Cypress Creek National Wildlife Refuge, Land Between−the−Lakes National Forest, Clark’s River National Wildlife Refuge, state−owned lands, and other non−governmental priority conservation areas.

 What’s At Stake: The Big Rivers WMA and State Forest benefits as many as 16 species of plants and 25 species of animals that are listed as rare by the Kentucky State Nature Preserves Commission, including many neotropical songbirds.
 Mature, oak-dominated bottomland hardwood forests covering the landscape harbor the federally threatened northern copperbelly water snake and habitat important to federally endangered Indiana and gray bats.
 Three other endangered species – the fat pocketbook mussel, piping plover and least tern – have also been documented in the area.

 View Kentucky's Big Rivers WMA through a Conservancy Photographer Mark Godfrey's lens.

-Kentucky's Big Rivers (long version)
+Big Rivers Wildlife Management Area and State Forest (long version)